Richard E. Grant: Personal life

-Grant married voice coach Joan Washington in 1986 and had one daughter with her, Olivia, and a stepson, Tom.

-Joan, after being diagnosed with stage four lung cancer, died on 2 September 2021.
+Grant married voice coach Joan Washington in 1986; they had two daughters.
+After being diagnosed with stage IV lung cancer, Washington died on 2 September 2021.

-Grant is a teetotaller; his body has an intolerance of alcohol, having no enzymes in the blood to metabolise it.
-If he does drink alcohol he is violently sick for up to 24 hours.
+Grant abstains from drinking alcohol since he has an alcohol intolerance.
 After casting him as the alcoholic Withnail, director Bruce Robinson made Grant drink a bottle of champagne and half a bottle of vodka during the course of a night so he could experience drunkenness.

 Grant is a fan of Barbra Streisand and has done a tour of Streisand's New York, visiting her early home, her high school, and the Village Vanguard, among other places.

-Grant is a dual citizen of the United Kingdom and Eswatini (formerly Swaziland).
-He used to wear a watch on each wrist, one given to him by his dying father, permanently set on Swaziland time.
+Grant is a dual citizen of Eswatini (formerly Swaziland) and the United Kingdom.
+He is fluent in Swazi, the national language of the country.
+He used to wear a watch on each wrist, one of which was given to him by his dying father and set to Swaziland time.

-In October 2008, Grant told The Times that he is an atheist.
-He is an avid supporter of Premier League football club West Ham United.
+In 2008, Grant told The Times that he is an atheist.
 In April 2014, Grant launched his new unisex perfume, JACK, exclusively at Liberty of Regent Street, London.
 Grant runs the perfume business in collaboration with his daughter.

-In September 2022, Grant released a memoir, A Pocketful of Happiness, mostly written in the last year of his wife's life.
-He was a guest on BBC Radio 4's Desert Island Discs in November 2022; his choice of book was Lewis Carroll's Alice in Wonderland, his luxury item a piano, and his chosen record "When I Fall In Love" by Nat King Cole.
+In 2022, Grant released a memoir, A Pocketful of Happiness, mostly written in the last year of his wife's life.